 Once your company has worked through all five steps, be sure that the main point person and / or team has an understanding on how the social media site works if you decide to manage it in-house.
 Develop a social media policy and guidelines.
 Create a process and calendar for managing content.
 There are numerous resources to help learn social media.
 I highly recommend Social Media Examiner and the book Jab, Jab, Jab, Right Hook by Gary Vaynerchuk.
-Check out @AppealMktg on Twitter where I follow many social media experts and share many of their tips.

 If you choose to outsource your social media management, be sure that the company has a thorough understanding of both the platform and your objectives.
 Discuss your company’s brand, voice and guidelines that you may want.
 Proper communication and planning are essential for achieving results.

 As with any marketing, social media should be well-written, timely, and useful for your customers.
 Instead of diving right-in as a reactive approach, start with your customers, objectives, and strategy first to determine what social media network is right for your business.